klaus78/Computer-Science-Flashcards/general-concepts.md

 <details>
 <summary>What is a race condition?</summary>

-A **race condition** happens when a number of threads can access a common resource without synchronization.
-Because the order of the threads accessing the resource depends on the scheduling algorithm and we do not know it, the final result is uncertaint.
+A **race condition** happens when a number of threads can access a shared resource without a proper synchronization.

+Because the exact order of the threads accessing the resource depends on the scheduling algorithm and cannot be predicted, the final outcome becomes uncertain and may vary from one execution to another.
 </details>